Applicita/RecruitmentTest/README.md

 - Your code should trend towards being SOLID.
 - Please [download](https://github.com/Applicita/Test-Software-Engineer-AspNetMVC) the [Recruitment-Test repository](https://github.com/Applicita/Test-Software-Engineer-AspNetMVC), complete the tasks as you see fit.
 - Send us a Dropbox/Skydrive/whatever link to your zipped code to info@applicita.com or attach a zip file directly to the email.
+- Please don't spend too long on this test; 60 minutes at most.

 ## Task Stories